Skip to main content

 • If your authorization server does not conform to these standards, you will need to manually specify the metadata URL or endpoints in the MCP server configuration.
 Check your provider's documentation for the specific endpoints.

-How to register the MCP inspector as a client in your authorization server
+How to register the MCP client in your authorization server

-• If your authorization server supports Dynamic Client Registration, you can skip this step as the MCP inspector will automatically register itself as a client.
+• If your authorization server supports Dynamic Client Registration, you can skip this step as the MCP client will automatically register itself.

-• If your authorization server does not support Dynamic Client Registration, you will need to manually register the MCP inspector as a client in your authorization server.
+• If your authorization server does not support Dynamic Client Registration, you will need to manually register the MCP client in your authorization server.

 Understand token request parameters